chetotam/HelloVoxel/README.md

 * ok, better design for everything;

+* powerups and game events like in original Voxel Rush game (powerups are this small red things and they have no effect for now due to absence of collision detection);

-* graphics: I need to change current crappy renderer to something capable of rendering to texture and instancing and not being that slow;
+* better renderer capable of rendering to texture and instancing and not being that slow;

-* postprocessing: motion blur, chromatic abberations, etc;
+* postprocessing (motion blur, chromatic abberations, etc);

 * particles;